raffrica/raffrica.github.io/_pages/about/index.md

 I've gone on some adventures:

-* Completed the [Mongol Rally](http://www.theadventurists.com/mongol-rally-where-and-when/) - a charity drive from London, England to Ulaanbaatar, Mongolia
+* The [Mongol Rally](http://www.theadventurists.com/mongol-rally-where-and-when/) - a charity drive from London, England to Ulaanbaatar, Mongolia
-* Worked on water infrastructure and health education for a remote school in the Indian Himalayan region ([Spiti Valley](https://en.wikipedia.org/wiki/Spiti_Valley)
+* Worked on water infrastructure and health education for a remote school in the Indian Himalayan region ([Spiti Valley](https://en.wikipedia.org/wiki/Spiti_Valley))